danehans/federated-istio/README.md

 script.
 Review the contents of the script to customize the deployment.
 Before running the script, there are a few caveats to consider:

-- The script assumes the current kubectl context contains the federation-v2 control-plane. `cluster2` is the context name of the second cluster to be added to the federation.
+- The script assumes the current kubectl context contains the federation-v2 control-plane and is named `cluster1`.
+`cluster2` is the context name of the second cluster to be added to the federation.
 - By default, the script installs the bookinfo Istio sample application.
 Set `export BOOKINFO=false` to not include bookinfo as part of the installation.
 - By default, the bookinfo sample application deploys Federated DNS with